bio-based cleaning booster

 I&I Cleaners

-Reduces deposits and boosts soil dispersion in acidic and alkaline cleaners.
+Reduce deposits and boost soil dispersion in acid and alkaline cleaners.

 FOOTNOTES: